Blog: Leopards at Large

 Rather strangely, about a week after the previous query I received another about a watch case with very similar but slightly later marks, shown in the second image here.
 This nicely illustrates the leopard with a round face and prominent round ears of the punch used at Chester from 1824 until 1839.
 The punch used from 1821 to 1824 was very similar, but face was slimmer and the ears more pointed.
 The Roman capital “G” of this hallmark must therefore be the date letter for 5 July 1825 to 5 July 1826.

-The sponsor's mark “T.H & Co.” incuse without a surround was entered by Thomas Helsby & Company, Goldsmiths, Silversmiths & Watchcase Manufacturers at 22 Northampton Street, Liverpool.
+The sponsor's mark “T.H & Co.” incuse without a surround was first entered at the Chester Assay Office by Thomas Helsby & Company, Goldsmiths, Silversmiths & Watchcase Manufacturers at 22 Northampton Street, Liverpool.
+The date is not known but Gore's trade directory lists the company in 1816.